 Growth rate and industry trends

-- Digging deeper into the phenomenon of streaming in the Canadian music market, Nielsen highlights that music consumption patterns are increasingly shifting towards mobile, particularly for teens and millennials.
-Currently, 90% of Canadian consumers listen to music, with an average listening time of 24 hours per week.47 Specifically, 56% of teens and millennials listen via smartphones in a typical week, compared to 34% of Canadians.48
+- Digging deeper into the phenomenon of streaming in the Canadian music market, Nielsen highlights that music consumption patterns are increasingly shifting towards mobile, particularly for millennials.
+In 2017, 93% of Canadian consumers listen to music, with an average listening time of 32 hours per week.
+Specifically, 79% of millennials aged 18-34 listened via smartphones in a typical week, compared to 53% of Canadian music consumers.29

-- Despite the increasing popularity of streaming services, radio remains the primary driver for music discovery in Canada (52% using over-the-air AM/FM radio for discovery, and 21% listening to AM/FM radio online).49 Moreover, online AM/FM radio is the most popular discovery tool for millennials, though discovery via online streaming services is growing.50
+- Despite the increasing popularity of streaming services, radio remains the primary driver for music discovery in Canada (52% using over-the-air AM/FM radio for discovery, and 21% listening to AM/FM radio online).
+Moreover, online AM/FM radio is the most popular discovery tool for millennials, though discovery via online streaming services is growing.30

-- The Music in Motion report notes that the United States, Europe and the United Kingdom form the top three export markets for Canadian companies54, while recent export market research undertaken by the Canadian Association for the Advancement of Music and the Arts (CAAMA) has explored the opportunities offered by Ireland, the United Kingdom, Australia, and New Zealand.55
+- The Music in Motion report notes that the United States, Europe and the United Kingdom form the top three export markets for Canadian companies32, while recent export market research undertaken by the Canadian Association for the Advancement of Music and the Arts (CAAMA) has explored the opportunities offered by France, Italy, Ireland, and the United Kingdom.33

 Global and domestic issues